Romania: 7 Unique And Fantastic Day Trips From Brasov

 This day trip is probably the most popular one.
 When you travel to Transylvania, it is a must to visit the castle in which, so the legend says, Vlad III better known as Vlad the Impaler or Vlad Dracula, lived, at least, for a while; Castle Bran.
 Bran is about 37 km from Brasov.
 It is not the farthest attractions but, you will pass some other pretty attractions, so can easily combine it with two more Carpathian attractions.

-With castle Bran as your main destination for this day trip from Brasov, you start your journey driving to Poiana Brasov and follow the road signs to Rasnov.
+The next possibility of those day trips from Brasov is visiting Castle Bran.
+As this is your primary destination for the day, you start your journey driving to Poiana Brasov and follow the road signs to Rasnov.
 After approx. 20 km you will pass the Pestera Valea Cetatii.

 The Valley of the Fortress Cave is one of the most exciting caverns of Romania, not necessarily because of its length, but it impresses with its height.
 Visitors can explore about 330 meters of the cave, but there is a way to explore the rest of it, ask to book a unique tour for the rest of the cave.
 The cave administrators provide the equipment and a guide.